5 Tips for Staying on Top of Your MCAT Prep During the Holidays

 - MCAT Blog, MCAT Prep

 Chestnuts roasting on an open fire, turkey in the oven, and silver bells ringing—the last thing you want to think about right now is MCAT prep.
 Unfortunately, with the January MCAT Test Dates coming up soon, now is not the time to slack off.
-With the right prep strategy, studying during the holiday season might be difficult, but not impossible.
+With the right strategy, prepping for the MCAT during the holidays might be difficult, but not impossible.

 1. Schedule Your Time Wisely

 No one wants to do drills after Thanksgiving dinner or on New Year’s Eve.
-That’s why if you want to successfully study during this time you need to whip out the daily planner and map your study plan out.
+That’s why if you want to successfully prep for the MCAT during the holidays you need to whip out the daily planner and map your study plan out.
+If you don’t have one yet, make a free one when you sign-up for a free Blueprint MCAT account.
 Keep in mind any family obligations, holiday parties, shopping, events, and everything else packed into the months of November and December.
-An online course gives you incredible flexibility and allows you to take your MCAT prep on the go.
+The Blueprint MCAT Online Course gives you incredible flexibility and allows you to take your MCAT prep on the go.
 Tutoring students have the advantage of an MCAT instructor to modify their already-custom study plan, but any student can tweak their plan to fit their needs and social calendar.

 2. Set Up A Reward System